Kazi27/RandomJokeGenerator/README.md

 ## API Choice

 **My chosen API for this project is official_joke_api.
-The api documentation can be found here: https://github.com/15Dkatz/official_joke_api and the API displays three types of data which are type, setup and puncline.**
+The api documentation can be found here: https://github.com/15Dkatz/official_joke_api and the API displays three types of data which are type, setup and punchline.**

 ## Video Demo